AlexaCai/chat-app/README.md

 **3- Authentication method:** The same principle applies for the authentication method.
 The authentication method  is created on *Firebase* website, by going to *Build* > *Authentication*.
 For Chat app, the [anonymous authentication provided by *Firebase*](https://firebase.google.com/docs/auth/web/anonymous-auth#authenticate-with-firebase-anonymously) is used.
 This type of authentication revolves around two functions:

-- `getAuth( )` : This returns the authentication handle of Firebase;
+- `getAuth( )`: This returns the authentication handle of *Firebase*;
-- `signInAnonymously( )` : This allows the user to sign in anonymously.
+- `signInAnonymously( )`: This allows the user to sign in anonymously.

-These two function therefore need to be imported into the Start.js file:
+These two functions therefore need to be imported in the *Start.js* file:

     import { getAuth, signInAnonymously } from "firebase/auth";

-The following code needs to be placed inside the StartScreen component (in Start.js) to initialize the Firebase authentication handler:
+The following code needs to be placed inside the *StartScreen* component (in *Start.js*) to initialize the Firebase authentication handler:
 ```
   const auth = getAuth();
 ```